Portuguese art: Naturalism

 The last three decades of the 19th century marked a period of rapid aesthetic transformation in Portugal, driven by efforts to redefine the nation's artistic, cultural, and identity frameworks.
 This era saw the establishment of the Sociedade Promotora das Belas-Artes (Society for the Promotion of Fine Arts) in Lisbon, which advocated for more progressive art forms.
 Influential figures such as critics Latino Coelho, Ramalho Ortigão, poet Antero de Quental, and writer Manuel Pinheiro Chagas contributed significantly.
 A group of young revolutionaries from Coimbra, known as the Geração de 70 (70s Generation), emerged as pivotal proponents of Realism.
 Their efforts initiated a profound critique of Portugal's prevailing political and economic structures, the academic art endorsed by institutional authorities, and the now-outdated Romantic sensibilities.
 The movement faced fierce resistance from the authorities, particularly during the episode of the Casino Conferences of 1871.
 These gatherings were perceived by the regime as a direct threat to societal stability and were swiftly suppressed.

+The Exiled (1874) by António Soares dos Reis.

 Italian art began to lose its appeal, although Rome remained an important centre of learning.
 Meanwhile, French influence grew increasingly strong, attracting many aspiring artists to Paris for their studies.
 There, they encountered the innovative trends of the lyrical landscapes championed by the Barbizon School, as well as the works of Courbet, Daubigny, Degas, and Manet.
 Upon returning to Portugal, these artists brought with them a wave of fresh ideas, breaking the relative isolationism that had previously prevailed.
 This isolation had only been sporadically interrupted by scholarship artists returning with foreign influences or by the visits of occasional international figures.
 This new art movement was fundamentally bourgeois in nature, opposing the privileges of the elites and exploring novel technical approaches.
 It embraced a freer, more fluid style of painting that distanced itself from the rigid academic standards and their focus on heroic or mythological themes, which had little connection to contemporary realities.
 Instead, there was a burgeoning interest in creating socially conscious art.
 The painters of this movement sought a more objective depiction of the world, prioritizing authenticity over the pursuit of idealized beauty.
 They turned their attention to everyday life, portraying the realities of ordinary people in its diverse aspects.
 Outdoor landscape painting became a prominent practice, shedding the idealistic aura of Romanticism.
 Among the pioneering artists of this new direction were António da Silva Porto, Marques de Oliveira, Henrique Pousão, José Júlio de Souza Pinto, and Artur Loureiro.